tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/3/LessonPlan.md

 See instructions in [activity file](Activities/01-Stu_Inflation_Reflection/README.md)

-cogitate on personal investments and salary increase relative to inflation.
-If not employed, explore job opps that you may want to work in after this class ends.
-At what rate would your salary need to increase in order to keep up with inflation?

 ### Reading: Time Value of Money

 Is it better to have $10,000 today or $10,500 tomorrow?
 In general, it is better to have money today in order to be prepared for possible opporunities that may arise.